elie-filsaime/staff-portal/README.md

 4. Activate the theme/plugin from the WordPress admin dashboard.
 5. Install and activate the required plugins, starting with Ultimate Member.
 6. Configure the Ultimate Member plugin according to the project's needs.

-## Deployment

-This section will describe the process for deploying the portal to the live server.
-_(Details to be added)_

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
-_(We can create this file later)_